uditisinha/CommConnect_Django/README.md

 # CommConnect
 <p>CommConnect is a robust and user-friendly system designed for college faculties.
-It streamlines the retrieval and uploading of committee directories, ensuring efficient and organized management of essential documents.</p>
+It streamlines the retrieval and uploading of committee directories, ensuring efficient and organized management of essential documents.
+This system was made as an internship project under esteemed professors of K. J. Somaiya College of Engineering.</p>

 <h2>Technologies Used:</h2>
 <ul>